 "baby-boom" provided a slight reprieve before the final period of definitive decline and convergence took place during the 1960s.
 The approach taken by Gauvreau and Gossage (as many other researchers have done) is to use aggregates to explain fertility patterns in Quebec history.
 To be sure, they separate the population according to linguistic and "ethnic" categories, but within each of these subsets their analysis is based on mean averages.
 The fine points of the distribution's shape are essentially ignored.
-Such an analytical strategy makes sense in most circumstances when the distribution conforms to a random normal pattern, but, crucially, the distribution of family sizes in Quebec did not do so.
+Such an analytical strategy makes sense in most circumstances when the distribution of family sizes in Quebec did not do so.
 Rather, it conformed to a bi-modal pattern in which so-called "out-liers" contributed about one-half of all children born to members of that sub-population.